 As ghostwriter and co-author, Greg Lawrence has collaborated on a wide range of nonfiction books that have included memoirs, legal, medical, business, self-help, and sports books.
 Describing his lifelong passion as a ghostwriter, he says, "It's my calling as a storyteller.
 I love to take on new projects and meet people who live in different worlds and work in different fields.
 I encourage each of my clients, those who who have personal stories or some specialized knowledge, to share their worlds by collaborating on a book.
 Publishing your book can be a way to realize your personal dream or cause, or to promote a platform or a brand.
 I take on both trade books for the Big-Five publishing houses and self-published entrepreneurial projects.
 As Jackie O often said to inspire us writers whose books she edited, 'If you produce one book, you will have done something wonderful in your life.'"

-A graduate of Cornell University, Greg works freelance out of his Manhattan office and welcomes all inquiries by email or phone from prospective authors and collaborators, both private and corporate.
+A graduate of Cornell University, Greg Lawrence works freelance out of his Manhattan and Tampa Bay offices and welcomes all inquiries by email or phone from prospective authors and collaborators, both private and corporate.
 For a full list of ghostwriting and related services offered, click on the 'Contact' page on the top menu.